clydebarrow/sicom-usb/README.md

 <address>.09.<type>.C1.<serial-L>.<crc>
 ```

+On receipt this the master must immediately send a data request message (see below) which the device uses to confirm
+that it has been enrolled successfully.
+Subsequently as long as the device is polled at least once per second it will
+not respond to the ALL-CALL  message.

-The command 31 broadcast message is repeated once per second to identify any further devices or new devices added to the bus.
+The ALL-CALL  message is repeated once per second to identify any further devices or new devices added to the bus.

 ### Data Request